alexteghipco/brainSurfer/README.md

 It serves to quickly create pretty figures from data you have already processed and analyzed elsewhere.
 It supports projecting data from volume space onto freesurfer's fsaverage and connectome workbench's fs_LR (s900) spaces.
 It's also compatible with a wide range of file types that store surface data (cifti, nifti, gifti, and freesurfer's label, annotation and morphology formats lilke .curv), and can be easily used to convert files between these formats.
 BrainSurfer can also perform lots of operations on surface maps (e.g., thresholding based on ranges of values, cluster sizes, and p-values, but also outlining clusters, smoothing, combining, masking, and averaging maps, and lots of other stuff) and can take automated standardized screenshots of large numbers of surface maps.
 Its visualization capabilities include the ability to modulate the transparency of surface maps by other maps, and to represent two to three surface maps on one mesh using 2-D (square) and 3-D (cube) colormaps.
 It contains a GUI for creating your own colormaps and supports saving GUI states so that you can share surface data visualizations with other users exactly as you've set them up in BrainSurfer, even if those users don't have the files you used to generate the visualizations.

 ## Installation
 Most testing was performed on MATLAB 2021a so it is recommended that you upgrade to the newest MATLAB release.
-MATLAB 2020a and MATLAB 2020b should work as well though have not been as thoroughly tested.
-Windows 10 or mac OS (big sur) are required (although BrainSurfer should work just as well with catalina).
+MATLAB 2020a and MATLAB 2020b should work as well but have not been as thoroughly tested.
+Windows 10 or mac OS (big sur) are required (catalina should be okay).

 Being able to project data from volume space and fsaverage space onto fs_LR surfaces requires downloading the [connectome workbench](https://www.humanconnectome.org/software/get-connectome-workbench).